Joyce Marie Jackson

 B.M.
 Louisiana State University

+2010.
 “The Gospel Caravan ,” in Ain’t Nothing Like the Real Thing: How the Apollo Theater Shaped American Entertainment.
-Ed. by Richard Carlin and Kinshasha Holman Conwill.
-Washington, D.C.: Smithsonian Institution Books, 2010.
+Ed. by Richard Carlin and Kinshasha Holman Conwill, p.
+156-163.
+Washington, D.C.: Smithsonian Institution Books.

+2009.
 “Easter Rock,” Mardi Gras Indians,” “Quartets, African American,” (3 essays) in The New Encyclopedia of Southern Culture (Folklore Volume).
 Ed. by Glen Hinson and William Ferris.
-Chapel Hill: University of North Carolina Press, 2009.
+Chapel Hill: University of North Carolina Press.

+2006.
 “Rockin’ and Rushin’ for Christ: Hidden Transcripts in Diasporic Ritual Performance,” in Caribbean and Southern: Transnational Perspectives on the U.S. South.
-Anthropological Proceedings Vol. 38, ed. by Helen Regis.
-Athens: University of Georgia Press, 2006.
+Southern Anthropological Proceedings, Vol. 38, ed. by Helen Regis, pp. 89-123.
+Athens: University of Georgia Press.

-With Fehintola Mosadomi, “Cultural Continuity: Masking Traditions of the Black Mardi Gras Indians and the Yoruba Egungun, in Orisa: Yoruba Gods and Spiritual Identity.
-Ed. by Toyin Falola, African World Press, 2005.
+2005. and Fehintola Mosadomi, “Cultural Continuity: Masking Traditions of the Black Mardi Gras Indians and the Yoruba Egungun,” in Orisa: Yoruba Gods and Spiritual Identity.
+Ed. by Toyin Falola and Ann Genova.
+Trenton, NJ: African World Press.

 Urban Ethnography: New Orleans